-In February 2016, Konica Minolta Australia became the first technology company to join the United Nations Global Compact Network Australia.
 Konica Minolta Inc. (KMI), our parent company, is leading the Group's overall CSR Procurement strategy.
-KMI is a member of the Responsible Business Alliance (formerly known as the Electronic Industry Citizenship Coalition') and a signatory to the United Nations Global Compact.
+KMI is a member of the Electronic Industry Citizenship Coalition and a signatory to the United Nations Global Compact.
 KMI regularly reports using the Global Reporting Initiative's 'GRI 4 Guidelines'.